What is orthodontics?

 Will my dental insurance plan cover orthodontics?

-Insurance for orthodontic care is typically treated as a separate benefit in dental insurance plans.
+Insurance for orthodontic treatments is usually treated as a separate benefit.

 Does iSmiles Orthodontics offer retainer insurance?